Covid 19 coronavirus: NZ case clusters double, seven more investigated

 Bluff Community Board chairman Ray Fife said he was shocked to hear the news and had not received formal notification of the cluster.

-''I just hope those people who have been confirmed [as having the virus] make a full recovery.''
+"I just hope those people who have been confirmed [as having the virus] make a full recovery."

 Alzheimers NZ chief executive Catherine Hall confirmed one of the Marlborough cases was a client of Alzheimers Marlborough, and staff involved had been in self-isolation since they were identified.